 This tasty dish is easy to make and a popular favorite at oíche shamhna (Halloween).
 This simple recipe is an ideal one to make with the kids.
 The word colcannon is from the Gaelic cal ceannann,’ which means white-headed cabbage.

-In the past similar to barnbrack charms were mixed in with the colcannon.
-Depending on what charm you found it was seen as a portent for the future.
-A button meant you would remain a bachelor and a thimble meant you would remain a spinster for the coming year.
+In the past, similar to barnbrack, charms were mixed in with the colcannon.
+Depending on what charm you found, it was seen as an omen for the future.
+A button meant you would remain a bachelor, and a thimble said you would remain a spinster for the coming year.

-- 4 pounds potatoes, or about 7-8 large potatoes (russet potatoes are best)
+- 4 pounds potatoes or about 7-8 large potatoes (russet potatoes are best)

 - 1 green cabbage or Kale

 - 1 stick unsalted butter divided into three parts

 - 4-5 scallions green onions, chopped

 - fresh ground Pepper to own taste